snowplow-archive/snowplow.github.com/_posts/2016-05-22-iglu-r4-epaulettes-released.md

 <h3 id="iglu-core-usage">Using Iglu Core</h3>

-Iglu Core has been designed around Snowplow and Iglu's own requirements, but we expect the library will be useful to external implementors as well.
+Iglu Core has been designed around Snowplow and Iglu's own requirements, but we expect the library will be useful to external implementers as well.

-Typically you won't have to learn the details of the Scala Iglu Core's type classes, since we are also providing complete implementations for popular Scala JSON libraries, starting with [xxx] [xxx] and [yyy] [yyy].
+Typically you won't have to learn the details of the Scala Iglu Core's type classes, since we are also providing complete implementations for popular Scala JSON libraries, starting with [iglu-core-json4s] [iglu-core-json4s] and [iglu-core-circe] [iglu-core-circe].

 Just include the appropriate implementation as a dependency in your project (the artifacts are available in Maven Central):

 {% highlight scala %}

-...
+val igluCirce = "com.snowplowanalytics" %% "iglu-core-json4s"  % "0.1.0"

+// Or:

+val igluJson4s = "com.snowplowanalytics" %% "iglu-core-circe"  % "0.1.0"
 {% endhighlight %}

-Here is an example using the XXX:
+Here is an example using iglu-core-json4s:

 {% highlight scala %}
 import com.snowplowanalytics.iglu.core.json4s._